 5.2.
-Assessment Criterion 2 - Project methodology (30 % weighting)
+Assessment Criterion 2 - Project methodology (30% weighting)

 Project Methodology is a description of the design and conduct of the proposed research in the form of a project plan.
-The assessment of Project Methodology will consider the scientific quality and feasibility of the project plan and its ability to deliver on the project's intended outcomes.
+The assessment of Project Methodology will consider the scientific quality and feasibility of the project plan and its ability to deliver on the project's intended outcomes and the TTRA Research Plan.
 Projects are expected to be original and build on (rather than duplicate) research that has already been undertaken.

-In your response to this criterion, you should ensure you clearly:
+In your response to this criterion, you should ensure you clearly articulate: